 In February 2014, the Company announced its first planned CellCube installation with the U.S. Department of Energy's National Renewable Energy Laboratory ("NREL") who will evaluate and demonstrate the first CellCube vanadium redox flow energy storage system in North America at its facility in Golden, Colorado.
-As of the date of this MD&A, the CellCube unit has been delivered to the NREL facility, and is being installed.
+As of the date of this MD&A, the CellCube unit has been installed and is undergoing operational testing by NREL.

 In April 2014, the Company, jointly with the New York State Energy Research and Development Authority, announced a planned commercial demonstration of a multi-unit system hosted by the Metropolitan Transportation Authority ("MTA") and the New York City Transit Office of Strategic Innovation and Technology.
 The installation will be at MTA's facility at 2 Broadway in downtown Manhattan and is also supported by ConEdison and the Advanced Energy Research Technology Center at Stoney Brook.
-It is anticipated that these CellCube units will be operating by the end of 2014.
+It is anticipated that these CellCube units will be installed in the first half of 2015.